-The National Cancer Institute (NCI) is SWOG's primary funder through its National Clinical Trials Network and NCI Community Oncology Research Program.
+The National Cancer Institute (NCI) is SWOG Cancer Research Networks's primary funder through its National Clinical Trials Network and NCI Community Oncology Research Program.
 The NCI, part of the National Institutes of Health, is the leading cancer research organization in the United States.

-The Hope Foundation is SWOG's public charity, raising funds and managing programs that support SWOG's mission.
-Based in Ann Arbor, MI, The Hope Foundation has provided more than $30 million in support of SWOG since its founding.
+The Hope Foundation for Cancer Research is SWOG's public charity, raising funds and managing programs that support SWOG's mission.
+Based in Ann Arbor, MI, The Hope Foundation has provided more than $45 million in support of SWOG since its founding.

 The Knight Cancer Institute at Oregon Health & Science University serves as SWOG's headquarters, and is home of the group chair's office, which includes budgets and contracts, and communications and publications staff.
 The OHSU Knight Cancer Institute is a pioneer in the field of precision cancer medicine.
 The institute's director, Brian Druker, M.D., helped prove it was possible to shut down just the cells that enable cancer to grow.
 This breakthrough has made once-fatal forms of the disease manageable and transformed how cancer is treated.
 The OHSU Knight Cancer Institute is in the process of building a large-scale early cancer detection program following the successful completion of the $1 billion OHSU Knight Cancer Challenge and is the only National Cancer Institute-designated Comprehensive Cancer Center between Sacramento and Seattle - an honor earned only by the nation's top cancer centers.

-Nationwide Children's Hospital's Biopathology Center manages SWOG's biorepository, which includes over 800,000 tissue, blood, and other biological samples obtained during the conduct of SWOG trials.
+Nationwide Children's Hospital's Biopathology Center manages SWOG's biorepository, which includes over 1.3 million tissue, blood, and other biological samples obtained during the conduct of SWOG trials.
 The bank is a public resource whose samples are available, with approval by the NCI-sponsored NCTN Core Correlative Sciences Committee, to researchers worldwide.
-Nationwide Children's Hospital is one of the largest pediatric health care and research institutions in the U.S.
+Nationwide Children's Hospital is one of the largest pediatric healthcare and research institutions in the U.S.

 The Jackson Laboratory is a basic science partner with SWOG, providing expertise, education, and collaboration in genomics and other areas of cancer biology.
 The Jackson Laboratory, founded in 1929, is an independent, 501(c)3 nonprofit biomedical research institution based in Bar Harbor, Maine, with a National Cancer Institute-designated Cancer Center, a facility in Sacramento, Calif., and a genomic medicine institute in Farmington, Conn.
 It employs 1,900 staff, and its mission is to discover precise genomic solutions for disease and empower the global biomedical community in the shared quest to improve human health.